Pope keeps German archbishop criticized over abuse scandal

 Hamburg Archbishop Stefan Hesse, previously a senior church official in Cologne, was faulted for 11 cases of neglecting his duty.
 Hesse offered his resignation to Francis, who eventually rejected it last week.

 The report absolved Woelki himself of any neglect of his legal duty with respect to abuse victims.
-He subsequently said he made mistakes in past cases involving sexual abuse allegations, but made clear he had no intention of resigning.
+He subsequently said he made mistakes in past cases involving sexual abuse allegations but made clear he had no intention of resigning.

 Woelki infuriated many local Catholics by citing legal concerns to keep under wraps a first report on how local church officials reacted when priests were accused of sexual abuse.
 He commissioned the new report — an 800-page investigation based on church files and put together by a German law firm.

-A pair of papal envoys were dispatched to Cologne in June to investigate possible mistakes by senior church officials in handling past sexual abuse cases and the “complex pastoral situation” in the church there.
+A pair of papal envoys were dispatched to Cologne in June to investigate possible mistakes by senior church officials in handling past sexual abuse cases and the overall situation in the church there.

+As a result of their findings, Francis decided to reject resignation offers by two auxiliary bishops in Cologne, the Vatican said.
+As for Woelki, there was no indication that he acted illegally or that he tried to cover anything up by holding back the first report on church officials’ response, it added.
+The Vatican also stressed Woelki’s “determination” to work through the abuse scandal.

+However, it acknowledged “major errors, particularly at the communication level” on Woelki’s part.
+“That contributed significantly to a crisis of confidence in the archdiocese that is unsettling many of the faithful,” the Vatican said.

 During Woelki’s absence, auxiliary bishop Rolf Steinhaeuser will run the archdiocese as an “apostolic administrator.”